 Figure 1: Cloud-based Application Security Testing Key Factors

 - Speed: Cloud-based application testing must increase the turnaround time for a security testing exercise.
 A cloud-based security testing tool should also be capable of running parallel scans on multiple locations.

-- Scalability: The cloud-based application security testing tool must be scalable, and hence, it should be able to cater to the organizational needs, irrespective of whether the tool is built in–house or by a vendor.
+- Scalability: The cloud-based application penetration testing tool must be scalable, and hence, it should be able to cater to the organizational needs, irrespective of whether the tool is built in–house or by a vendor.

-- Accessibility: The cloud-based security testing tool must be available all the times from multiple locations so that if there are teams who are working at multiple locations, they can easily coordinate, and the speed of development is not hampered.
+- Accessibility: The cloud-based testing tool must be available all the times from multiple locations so that if there are teams who are working at multiple locations, they can easily coordinate, and the speed of development is not hampered.
 The tool must have a centralized dashboard so that the teams can collaborate seamlessly in the security testing process.

-- Quality: The results given by cloud-based application security testing tool must be precise so that they can be interpreted easily for performing appropriate scans in the future, contextual reporting, and resolving issues, tracking bugs and vulnerabilities, use test cases, along with many parameters.
+- Quality: The results given by cloud-based application testing tool must be precise so that they can be interpreted easily for performing appropriate scans in the future, contextual reporting, and resolving issues, tracking bugs and vulnerabilities, use test cases, along with many parameters.

 - Minimum Risk: The primary goal behind any information security-related activity is to minimize the risks and prevent threats and vulnerabilities from being realized by the attackers.
-Hence, an organization must define parameters related to risks to ensure that nothing is missed, and all the risks are listed and covered under the security testing strategy.
+Hence, an organization must define parameters related to risks to ensure that nothing is missed, and all the risks are listed and covered under the testing strategy.